promoteinternational/drf-nested/README.md

 #### `UniqueTogetherMixin`

-Mixin that allows usage of the `unique_togethre` fields with nested mixins.
+Mixin that allows usage of the `unique_together` fields with nested mixins.
 This mixin moves the validation process from `is_valid` to `create/update` call.
 This is done because the fields that should be used in the `unique_together` validation may not be set on the initial `is_valid` call and are set just before the nested `create/update` call.